FarronF/limerick-council-meetings/meetings/2018/03/21-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 13th February 2018.md

 finance package was being developed.
 He also informed them that the works would be

 carried out on a phased basis, starting with the Old Limerick Road section.
-As the new--- 2
+As the new
+---
+2

 secondary school in Croom will be opening in the near future this will advance the